ivanelisandro/python-textbasedbrowser/Text-Based Browser/task/Stage2.md

 - Once url has been accessed, save it to file in the directory;

-- When receiving a shortened request, the program should retrieve information from the file if it is available.
+- When receiving a shortened request, the program should retrieve information from the file if it is available;

 - The stage describes some error messages that must be shown for invalid inputs;